rlnsy/mystix/README.md

 For info on how the language works, check out our [docs](documentation.md).

+## State of the Project
+For documentation of our progress, including the latest udpates, view the [Milestones](MILESTONES.md).

 ## Development
 ### Getting started
 In order to start developing the project, follow these simple steps: